daniel8lopes/omnia3/docs/pages/omnia3/API/omnia3_apiversion.md

 ### Platform Version

-Platform version can be retrieved, by making an HTTP GET request to the following service:
+The Platform version is incremented in new releases, and it can be retrieved by making an HTTP GET request to the following service:

 ```
 /api/v1/system